StuartLox/trading-bot/docs/README.md

 * Introduce policy to determine whether to buy, hold or sell given price prediction.
 * Extend portfolio to include multiple instruments, rather than just bitcoin.
 * Build sagemaker pipeline so model training, hyperparameter tuning and evaluation can be automated and run on a monthly schedule.
+* Get app to cache latest model on startup
 * Extend model to include more complex financial indicators and track performance of model and trading policy.